-In a large mixing bowl, mix yeast with water, let sit five minutes.
+In a large mixing bowl, mix yeast with water, let sit five minutes until it begins to get bubbly.
 Add the sugar, oil and powdered milk and mix on low with a paddle attachment.

 Change to a dough hook and add the flour and salt and knead about 8 minutes until dough is smooth and elastic